-1. Patients with blunt or penetrating trauma to the chest who have diminished or absent breath sounds with TWO of the following: poor ventilation, jugular vein distention, tracheal deviation, or signs/symptoms of shock (hypotension, respiratory distress, etc)
+Criteria: 1.
+Patients with blunt or penetrating trauma to the chest or who have diminished or absent breath sounds with TWO of the following: poor ventilation, jugular vein distention, tracheal deviation, or signs/symptoms of shock (hypotension, respiratory distress, etc).
 2. Indicated for large pneumothorax and/or hemopneumothorax in patients with respiratory distress or patients with clinical signs of tension pneumothorax.
 3. Patients in cardiac arrest with signs of chest/abdominal trauma.

-Provider: Order/Treatment: Order Type: EMR 1.
-Administer Oxygen as needed to assure SpO2 94-99%.
-Assess S - Standing breathing and assist with BVM as needed.
-Assess for and treat for shock (bleeding control, body position and warming).
-AEMT 2.
-Establish one, preferably two, LARGE bore peripheral IVs and S - Standing titrate NS to maintain SBP at or above 100 mm Hg.
-EMT-I 3.
-Assess breathing and chest, if signs of significant or TENSION S - Standing PNEUMOTHORAX (not a simple pneumothorax) perform anterior (2 nd /3 rd ICS) needle thoracostomy.
-If large hemothorax is suspected perform lateral (4 th /5 th ICS) needle thoracostomy.
-CCP / AP 4.
-If patient is in cardiac arrest and has chest trauma, perform S - Standing pericardiocentesis.
+4. Patients with large pneumothorax viewed by US.
+Assess breathing and chest rise; if signs or symptoms of TENSION PNEUMOTHORAX, perform lateral (4 th /5 th ICS) needle thoracostomy.
+Repeat as necessary CCP/ AP If patient is in cardiac arrest and has chest trauma, perform pericardiocentesis

-1. Consider mechanism of injury and provide spinal precautions as necessary for the injury and patient condition.

-2. Patients who are not hypotensive or in respiratory distress are NOT generally considered to have an injury which requires NCD.
+1. Patients who are not hypotensive or in respiratory distress are NOT generally considered to have an injury which requires NCD.

-Ventilators and CPAP

-1. CPAP: Patients that are awake but in respiratory distress related to pulmonary edema, asthma, COPD, and have a pulse oximetry reading less than 90%.

-2. Ventilators: Patients that have been intubated and require positive-pressure ventilation.

-Provider: Order/Treatment: Order Type: EMT Based on the patient's condition (see difficulty breathing protocol) if CPAP has been deemed necessary, assemble the equipment.
+Ventilators and CPAP CPAP: Patients that are awake but in respiratory distress related to pulmonary edema, asthma, COPD Ventilators: Patients that have been intubated and require positive pressure ventilation B Based on the patient's condition (see Respiratory Distress protocol) if CPAP has been deemed necessary, assemble the equipment.
 Assess for contraindications.
-If none, apply mask to patient and begin CPAP.
-Contraindications: decreased LOC, hypoventilation, airway trauma, pneumothorax, tracheostomy, and extremely unstable vital signs (cardiopulmonary arrest imminent).
-R-OMD AEMT 3.
-If CPAP has been deemed necessary, begin fixed-pressure CPAP.
-S - Standing EMT-I 4.
-Begin CPAP at 5 mmHg, titrate pressure to maximum of 10 mmHg.
-5. Non-trauma patients that have been intubated and have a secure airway should be ventilated with a mechanical ventilator (hand bag trauma patients unless peak airway pressures can be closely monitored).
-Tidal volume of 5-8 cc/kg and rate of 8-12, titrate for ETCO2 of 35-45 and SaO2 &gt;90%.
-S - Standing
+If none, apply mask to patient and begin CPAP at 5 cmH2O, titrate pressure to a maximum of 10 cmH2O Ι Non-trauma patients that have been intubated and have a secure airway should be ventilated with a mechanical ventilator (hand bag trauma patients unless peak airway pressures can be closely monitored) -tidal volume of 5-8 cc/kg and a rate of 8-12 for adults -titrate for ETCO2 of 35-45 and SpO2 appropriate for condition Notes: 1.
+CPAP contraindications: decreased LOC, hypoventilation, airway trauma, pneumothorax, tracheostomy, recent lung surgery, and extremely unstable vital signs (imminent cardiac arrest) Cre Created 05/20/2009 Revised 04/20/2020